sertxudeveloper/sertxu.dev/resources/markdown/uses.md

-# What technologies I use?
+# What technologies I know?

 I mainly develop web applications with the TALL stack, witch consists of Tailwind, Alpine.js, Laravel and Livewire.
 This website is built with the TALL stack!